benn-mctosh/words/README.md

 # Words
-A game I made so I could play the word-building games my grandma loves while protecting my privacy (apps like Words With Friends are embarassingly bloated, and I don't have a smartphone anyway)
+A game I made so I could play the word-building games my grandma loves while protecting my privacy (apps like Words With Friends are embarrassingly bloated, and I don't have a smartphone anyway)

 <img width="700" alt="Screenshot 2023-08-08 at 08 26 42" src="https://github.com/benn-mctosh/words/assets/107890667/196e686a-c54e-4276-936f-adfc3a7f43e3">

 ## What is this?
 A privacy-preserving crossword game. **This game protects your data through the simple expedient of not collecting any data.**

 Everything is performed client-side.
 Think about it as a game in the tradition of chess-by-correspondence: you make a move, then send the game state to your opponent, who makes their move...
-Even dictionary lookups are performed client-side (This makes for a larger-than-ideal web page, since you're downloading the entire dictionary.
+Even dictionary lookups are performed client-side (This makes for a larger-than-ideal web page, since you're downloading the entire dictionary every time you refresh it.
 Maybe there's some sort of client-side caching that can address this, but that's not part of the minimum viable product.
 You could also just download `loadDict.js` for yourself and run the game offline if you want.)

 The stable version of this game lives on my website, at [`https://bennettmcintosh.com/words`](https://bennettmcintosh.com/words).

-I can’t provide any privacy guarantees, though, becuase my website is hosted by GitHub, and I haven’t bothered to figure out what sort of analytics they collect.
-So if it’s really important to you that MSFT not have your Scrabble moves (to train ScrabbleGPT?
-That train has probably left the station) I suggest, even encourage you, to download the javascript source yourself.
+I can’t provide any privacy guarantees, though, because my website is hosted by GitHub, and I haven’t bothered to figure out what sort of analytics they collect from the URL parameters that store the game state.
+So if it’s really important to you that MSFT not have your crossword game moves (to train ScrabbleGPT?
+That seems not worth it) I suggest, even encourage you, to download the javascript source yourself and run it offline.

 ## Starting a new game
 Navigating to the landing page (in this case, [`https://bennettmcintosh.com/words`](https://bennettmcintosh.com/words), with no URL parameters) produces an empty game board and automatically draws seven tiles for you.
 Build words by clicking on a tile to select it, then click on the board to place it where you click, or on the rack to remove it from the board.
 If you have made a legal move, the `Play` button will turn green and display the number of points this play would earn you.